 Haiku poetry typically contain a reference to images of nature.
 The poems use simple concrete images of things we can see, smell, taste, touch, or feel.
 The best haiku poems reveal the essence of a thing so clearly that the reader can experience the momentary scene or insight that inspired the author.

-Teachers are encouraged to download the Reference Guide and Lesson Plans and get your students involved in showing their creative talents with creating Arizona inspired haiku poetry.
+All participants and Teachers are encouraged to download the Submission Guidelines, Terms, Reference Guide and Lesson Plans below and get your students involved in showing their creative talents with creating Arizona inspired haiku poetry.